akalicki/akalicki.github.io/_posts/2013-09-03-reporting-for-duty.md

 the arrest of the Boston Marathon bomber.
 It was topical then, but I believe the need to balance the use of social media and investigative journalism is just as relevant today."
+description: "Reflections on the use and abuse of social media after the Boston Marathon bombings."
 ---

 <p class="lead">I wrote this op-ed for my freshman writing seminar after